ShumonX/Salesforce-Coding-Standards/README.md

 }
 ```

-## Not this.
+## Not this (⛔🚫).
 Reaches 3 levels of nesting/indentation.
-And literally indents almost the entire content of the Trigger inside an IF: ⛔🚫
+And literally indents almost the entire content of the Trigger inside an IF:

-### Reaches 3 levels of nesting: 🪺
+### Reaches 3 levels of nesting (🪺🪺🪺):

 ```Apex
 if (Org_Specific_Custom_Setting__c.getInstance()?.Run_All_Triggers__c ?? true)